Schizophyllan

 Schizophyllan (Sonifilan, SPG) is a neutral extracellular polysaccharide produced by the fungus Schizophyllum commune.
-Schizophyllan is a β-1,3 beta-glucan with β-1,6 branching.
+Schizophyllan is a β-glucan with a β-(1→3)-linked backbone and β-(1→6)-linked glucose side chains.
 Schizophyllan is also known as sizofiran.

 Schizophyllan has a molecular weight of 450,000 Da, and a specific rotation in water of +18-24°.
 A chemically analogous polysaccharide, scleroglucan, is formed by the fungus Athelia rolfsii.
 Both polysaccharides share the chemical structure of the backbone with curdlan.
 It is known for several things, including its ability to stimulate the immune system, carry metals in water, aid in delivering drugs, and use in some nanofibers.

 Safety

 Schizophyllan, classified as a beta-glucan and extracted from the fungus Schizophyllum commune, showed no quantifiable adverse reactions through independent scientific procedures.
 With its classification as a beta-glucan, schizophyllan is generally recognized as safe (GRAS) by the United States FDA.
 While no distinction has been made specifically for schizophyllan, schizophyllan and other β-glucans have been orally administered safely in a variety of vertebrate species showing immunomodulation: mice, canines, horses, and humans.

 More specifically, in 2012, mushroom-derived beta-glucans were deemed GRAS by direct FDA review.
 A March 2017 further demonstrates the safety of schizophyllan in horses.